Blacklite District: Through the Ages (2018)

-The song "Hard Pill to Swallow" was released by the band on October 10, 2018, as the lead single for their forth album "Through the Ages", stating that the song ushered in a "new era" for Blacklite District.
+The song "Hard Pill to Swallow" was released by the band on October 10, 2018, as the lead single for their fourth album, Through the Ages, stating that the song ushered in a "new era" for Blacklite District.
 The 10-song album featured very little guitar work.
 The band also began working with DZFX Media for their live-action music videos.

 Souled Out (2019)

 The band released "Never Came Around" on March 22, 2019, followed by "Me Against the World" on September 6, 2019, as the lead singles for their fifth album, titled Souled Out.
-The latter was featured on Sirius XM Octane.
+The latter was featured on SiriusXM Octane.

 You're Welcome (2020)

 In early 2020, Blacklite District announced that Pfeiffer and James would be going their separate ways.
-On July 17, 2020, the band released "You're Welcome".
+On July 17, 2020, the band released You're Welcome.
 The single "Falling" peaked No. 34 on the Billboard Mainstream Rock charts.
 It was accompanied by a Minecraft-themed music video which peaked at #3 trending on YouTube.

+Blacklite District considers this the darkest spot in his career, "With Me Now" specifically highlighting his heavy substance abuse.

 1990 (2021)

 Pfeiffer checked into drug rehab on January 6, 2021.
 While in rehab he continued to write songs.
-On December 31, 2021, Blacklite District released the album "1990", produced by Brett Hestla "Gotta Get Outta Here" was released on October 1 as the lead single.
+On December 31, 2021, Blacklite District released the album 1990, produced by Brett Hestla "Gotta Get Outta Here" was released on October 1 as the lead single.
 The song spent 16 weeks in the top-40 of the Billboard Mainstream Rock chart and garnered over 10 million combined streams.

-Blacklite District - XL & You're Welcome - XL (2022-2023)
+Blacklite District - XL & You're Welcome - XL (2022–2023)

-In mid 2022, the band announced that drummer Graham Spillman would be returning to record drums on the five bonus tracks of "1990 - XL".
+In mid-2022, the band announced that drummer Graham Spillman would be returning to record drums on the five bonus tracks of 1990 - XL.
 In November of the same year and January of the next, Pfeiffer and Spillman collaborated with long-time producer Brett Hestla and new guitarist Justin Sundlin to record remakes of old tracks, dubbed "XL" tracks.
 The band released "Blacklite District - XL" on June 9, 2023, and "You're Welcome - XL" on December 8, 2023.

-You Can Do Better (2024-present)
+You Can Do Better (2024–2025)

 In late 2023, Blacklite District began recording their eighth album in a studio jointly owned by them and the band Judd Hoos.
 The album is the first to feature new bassist Clinton Cunanan.
 The album was released on May 3, 2024.

 In January 2025, Blacklite District announced an agreement with Duetti, a music rights management company, getting a $1.2 million deal for their back catalog.

+Whatever Happens Next (2026-present)

+In April 2026, Blacklite District released their ninth studio album, Whatever Happens Next.
+Prior to the full release, the songs "Paper Towels", "Man Down", "Fortune Favors the Bold", and "Chasing Ghosts" were released as singles.

+This album notably came out after the lead singer, Kyle Pfeiffer's divorce, the themes of feeling lost and betrayed being very present in the album title and songs.